pkp/pkp-docs/learning-ojs/en/settings-workflow.md

 #### Add email template

-Although there is a button to Add Email Template, which you can use it to create a custom email template, it will not be available to use at any stage in the workflow.
-This feature will be available in a future release of OJS 3.x.
+Click the button **Add Email Template** to create a custom email template that you can use when notifying a user or adding a participant to a submission.
+Note that in versions earlier than OJS 3.1.2, you can create a custom email templates but it will not be available to use at any stage in the workflow.

 #### Add email attachment